Wingsuit Sequentials Competition - Rules & Regulations

 - Completion of a full rotation - All points with the rotation successfully completed; Awarded 1 point.

 This document was written by Zach Schroedel.
-Some rules written by Costyn van Dongen and Jarno Cordia were adapted.
+Some rules written by Costyn van Dongen and Jarno Cordia were adapted from Wingsuit Acrobatic Competition.
 Additional input was provided by Betsy Hoats.

 Version 1.1 - September 2012